Varo Bank Review

 Mobile App

-Varo’s platform is entirely mobile-based, so you can take care of all of your banking needs directly from your smartphone.
+Varo’s platform is entirely mobile-based, so you can take care of your banking needs directly from your smartphone.

-No matter where you are, you’ll have access to all your accounts.
+You’ll have access to all your accounts anywhere you have an internet connection.
 You can make deposits, move money around, and connect to your digital wallet.

-The recently revamped Varo app currently holds a 4.9-star rating (out of 5) in the Apple App Store and 4.8 rating in the Google Play Store.
+The recently revamped Varo app currently holds a 4.9-star rating (out of 5) in the Apple App Store and a 4.7 rating in the Google Play Store.

 For cash withdrawals, Varo partners with the Allpoint ATM network.
-This means that when you need cash, you’ll have fee-free access to 55,000 in network locations throughout the US.
+This means that when you need cash, you’ll have fee-free access to 40,000+ in-network locations throughout the US.

 Varo Advance

-If you need some extra cash to hold you over until your next paycheck, Varo Advance can come in handy.
+Varo Advance can come in handy if you need some extra cash to hold you over until your next paycheck.

-The feature provides an instant cash advance for a small, one-time fee, so no need to worry about an interest rate or steep overdraft fees.
+The feature provides an instant cash advance for a small, one-time fee, so there is no need to worry about an interest rate or steep overdraft fees.

 Varo Advance Fees:

-To qualify for Varo Advance, you need an account that’s been active for at least 30 days, plus at least $1,000 in direct deposits to your account within the previous 31 days.
+To qualify for Varo Advance, you need an active Varo bank account plus at least $800 in direct deposits to your account within the previous 31 days.

 You can only have one Advance open at a time, but you can get another Advance as soon as you’ve repaid the current loan.

-To repay your Advance, you’ll set up an automatic payment from your Varo Account sometime between 15 and 30 days after you received the cash.
+To repay your Advance, you’ll set up an automatic payment from your Varo Account sometime between 15 and 30 days after you receive the cash.

 Cash Deposits